keeperofthenecklace/movieDB/README.md

 ## Description

 Although the name suggests a datastore gem, MovieDB is actually a ruby wrapper that inspects, cleans, transform and model imdb data and provides useful data analysis information, suggesting conclusion.
-The objective is provide a tool that will help movie/film producers make decisions based on archival imdb data.
+The objective and usage is to provide a tool that can aide movie/film producers make statistical decisions based off archival imdb data.

 Basic functions and Data Analysis:
 * Data Analysis